In this section

 in_categories

-The function that requires the only argument—categories, i.e. the URL category list (an array of strings).
+Function that accepts one mandatory argument—categories, i.e. the URL category list (an array of strings).
 It returns a Boolean value:

-true—if the URL falls under at least one of the specified categories;
+•true—if the URL belongs to at least one of the specified categories;

-If the categories array is empty, it always returns false.
+If the categories array is empty, false is always returned.
 See the possible category values in the description of the category field in the UrlCategoryFilter table.

 Function